 3) Fill In Contact Data

 The Add Contact window has multiple fields for you to fill in with Contact information.
 You are required to enter a first name or a last name, plus a second entry of the ones laid out.
+There must be another entry besides both the first and last names.